opensearch-project/documentation-website/_ingest-pipelines/processors/sparse-encoding.md

 `top_k` | Integer (0, +∞) | Prunes a sparse vector by keeping only the top `prune_ratio` elements with the highest values. none | N/A | Leaves sparse vectors unchanged.

-Among all prune options, the combination of (`max_ratio`, 0.1) demonstrates great generalization on test datasets.
-Which saves around 40% storage at a cost of <1% search relevance loss.
+Among all pruning options, specifying `max_ratio` equal to `0.1` shows strong generalization on test datasets.
+This approach reduces storage requirements by approximately 40% while incurring less than a 1% loss in search relevance.

 ## Using the processor